MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 5. Both call participants can place annotations in the shared environment either in their own environment or by selecting **Start editing**.

     > [!NOTE]
     > After the remote collaborator selects **Start editing**, they can add mixed-reality annotations on a frozen frame of the shared environment.
-When they select **Stop editing**, the annotation appears in the technician's shared environment.
+When the remote collaborator selects **Stop editing**, the annotation appears in the technician's shared environment.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist mobile and Microsoft Teams, showing annotations appearing in both screens.](./media/ram-teams-remote-collab.png "Place Annotations")